HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 * ⟨ ii, íi, ií, íí, įį, į́į, įį́, į́į́ ⟩
 * ⟨ oo, óo, oó, óó, ǫǫ, ǫ́ǫ, ǫǫ́, ǫ́ǫ́ ⟩

+###Punctuation
+Punctuation is undiscussed in resources currently available.
+I assume that an English like practice is also the case in Navajo punctuation.

 ##Keyboard Layout